erikaheidi/dolphin/README.md

 ## Usage

-Copy the contents of `config_sample.php` to `config.php` and adjust the values accordingly:
+Edit the contents of `config.php` and adjust the values accordingly:

 ```
 return $dolphin_config = [